pravega/pravega/documentation/src/docs/deployment/run-local.md

 You may run Pravega on local machine using either of these two options:

 1. [Standalone mode](#standalone-mode) deployment: In this option, Pravega server runs on a single process.
-2. Distributed mode [Docker compose](#docker-compose-distributed-mode) deployment: In this option, Pravega components run on separate processes within the same host.
+2. Distributed mode [Docker Compose](#docker-compose-distributed-mode) deployment: In this option, Pravega components run on separate processes within the same host.

 These options are explained in below subsections.